amignan/rseismTLS/README.md

 What rseismTLS needs:

-- An earthquake catalogue (1 induced seismicity sequence so far included in `/data` for testing);
+- An earthquake catalogue (one induced seismicity sequence so far included in `/data` for testing);
-- The matching fluid injection profile (1 injection profile so far included in `/data` for testing).
+- The matching fluid injection profile (one injection profile so far included in `/data` for testing).

 ## Disclaimer